"A remarkable fantasy series opener built on bold characters and startling real-world parallels."

 “Inferno Dawn is a riveting fantasy thriller that stokes the interest of the reader from the first words… The divisions that compose this universe bear striking resemblance to the modern world, which makes the book that much more cogent.
 An excellent read.”

-The Final Name: a story in three parts
+The Final Name: a story from three perspectives:

 Dryden: A spoiled prince that has done his best to shirk any responsibility finds himself learning about a genocidal plot formed by his own family.
 He can either stand against his own kin or disappear into obscurity.